 - Medium-sized dogs will have 2-3 minute dreams every 30 minutes.

-- Large dogs will have 5-10 minute dreams every 60 minutes.
+- Larger dogs will have 5-10 minute dreams every 60 minutes.

 Do dogs have bad dreams?

-Yes, just as dogs can dream about happy experiences, it makes sense to believe they also dream about frightening or concerning ones.
+Yes, just as dogs can dream about happy experiences.
+So, it makes sense to believe they also dream about frightening or concerning ones.
 Your dog could dream about fights with another dog, being alone, or thunderstorms.
-You could notice them yelping, or whining during sleep.
-What do you do if you think your dog is having a bad dream?
-Should you wake them up?
+You could notice them yelping or whining during sleep.

 The bottom line on dog dreams

-If, when in deep sleep, you notice your canine companion’s muscles twitch, paws paddle, and eyes move rapidly, they are watching a dream just as if they were actually taking part in the activity.
-And since dogs are so attached to their pet parents, chances are they’re having sweet dreams about interacting with you.
-How sweet is that?
+And since dogs are so attached to their pet parents, chances are they’re having sweet dreams about interacting with you – how amazing is that?